anssihalmeaho/fuvaluez/README.md

 #### open
 Opens existing database or if it does not exist creates new database.
+Database file is created with name given as argument (if not existing already).

 ```
 valuez.open(<db-name:string>) -> list(<ok:bool> <error:string> <db:opaque>)